-As a non-profit community organisation designed to support the local Timorese community.
-We aim to tackle social isolation and encourage community integration.
+ETAP is a non-profit community organisation designed to support the local Timorese community, to tackle social isolation and encourage community integration.

-We participate in many local social and sport activities.
+ETAP participate in many local social and sport activities.
 We celebrate the East Timor Independence Day each year.
-We hold open monthly meetings inviting guests and everyone to share their information.
-We also have participated in the literature & poetry festival, multi-cultural food festival, fashion shows and organise seaside picnic, sporting competitions or a BBQ in Summer month.
+We hold open monthly meetings inviting guests to share their information.

 .